-The Court of Appeals for the Federal.
-Circuit appears to favor arbitration, in general.
-In In re Medical Engineering Corporation,6 the court of appeals upheld a district court order staying a patent infringement action in favor of arbitration.
+The Court of Appeals for the Federal Circuit appears to favor arbitration, in general In In re Medical Engineering Corporation, the court of appeals upheld a district court order staying a patent infringement action in favor of arbitration.
 Earlier in Rhone-Poulenc Specialties Chimiques v.
 SCM Corp.,7 the court of appeals construed an arbitration clause in a patent license agreement to include issues as to the scope of the claims of the licensed patent as well as infringement issues.8 In Rhone-Poulenc, the Court of Appeals invoked Mitsubishi Motors v.
-Soler Chrysler-Plymouth,9 to the effect that the "intentions [of the parties] are generously construed as to issues of arbitrabili-
+Soler Chrysler-Plymouth, to the effect that the "'intentions [of the parties] are generously construed as to issues of arbitrabili-

 However, the Court of Appeals for the Federal Circuit has refused to permit arbitration to supersede the jurisdiction of the U.S. International Trade Commission (ITC) over intellectual property issues arising in a 19 U.S.C. § 1337(a) proceeding.11 The ITC complaint was based on alleged misappropriation of trade secrets, trademark infringement and false representations as to source.
-An IIC Administrative Law Judge had terminated the proceeding on the ground of (1) an arbitration clause,12 (2) a previous ITC decision terminating a proceeding in light of an arbitration agreement, and (3) a federal district court decision that Farrel egal history is replete with illustrations of how the evolution of the modern-day system of arbitration of commercial and labor disputes was met with resistance by the court system.
+An ITC Administrative Law Judge had terminated the proceeding on the ground of (1) an arbitration clause,12 (2) a previous ITC decision terminating a proceeding in light of an arbitration agreement, and (3) a federal district court decision that Farrel egal history is replete with illustrations of how the evolution of the modern-day system of arbitration of commercial and labor disputes was met with resistance by the court system.
 Arbitration in its application to intellectual property issues also followed a long and difficult road to acceptance by the courts, says the author.
 That has, for the most part, changed.
-Now, he says, "all intellectual property issues appear to be the proper subject of binding erbitration."
+Now, he says, "all intellectual property issues appear to be the proper subject of binding arbitration."
 This is not to assert that there are no substantive intellectual property policy issues remaining to be addressed, of course.
-Matters of arbitrability remain open to interpretation by the courts, though careful tailoring of the terms of arbitration can do much to clarify any controversy and move disputes swiftly to resolumust pursue its claims before an ITC arbitration panel.
-The Commission agreed with the ALJ and cited Mitsubishi Motors in support of its view that
+Matters of arbitrability remain open to interpretation by the courts, though careful tailoring of the terms of arbitration can do much to clarify any controversy and move disputes swiftly to resolution.